Phoenix Area Service

 What technicians compare during refrigerant checks

-Pressure readings only make sense with airflow, temperature, and equipment condition.
+Pressure readings only make sense with airflow, temperature, coil condition, and equipment behavior.

 Temperature split

-Return and supply temperatures help show whether the system is removing heat.
+Return and supply temperatures help show whether the system is removing heat from the indoor air.

 Superheat and subcooling